-Step 4: Create SLO
+Step 4: Create an SLO

 SLOs allow you to define the reliability of your products and services in terms of customer expectations.
 You can create SLOs for user journeys, internal services, or even infrastructure.

-With a service and its data sources configured, you can define the thresholds for Service Level Indicators.
+With a service and its data sources configured, you can define the thresholds for service level indicators.
 Together with a time window, these create a unique SLO.

 To create an SLO in the Nobl9 UI: